scholrly/neo4django/README.rst

 What It Doesn't Do (TODO)
 =========================

-@thobe_'s list of future features hasn't been impacted that much by our development.
+`thobe`_'s list of future features hasn't been impacted that much by our development.
 We're still working on
 - Relationship models and querying
 - Neo4j-specific Manager API (to enable traversal, etc).
 - And, to a lesser extent, support for the Django admin interface.